Landlord Entry to Rental Property

 Tenants may sue their landlord for money damages on one or all of the following legal grounds:

 - Invasion of Privacy: interfering with the tenant’s right to be left alone.
-This includes spying on the tenant, interrogating the tenant’s visitors, knocking on his/her door at odd hours to see who answers, or entering without legal justification unbeknownst to the tenant when he/she is not at home.
+This includes spying on the tenant, interrogating the tenant’s visitors, knocking on their door at odd hours to see who answers, or entering without legal justification unbeknownst to the tenant when they are not at home.

 - Trespass: entering the rental unit without the tenant’s consent or proper authority, and/or without giving proper notice.